dataloop-ai-apps/grounded-sam-adapter/README.md

 In Dataloop, Grounded sam can be used in multiple applications:

-* Converting Box Annotations to Segmentation
+* Convert Box Annotations to Segmentation
 * Convert Box Annotations to Polygon
 * Auto Segmentation
 * AI Tracker